An ectopic pregnancy is when a fertilised egg implants itself outside of the womb, usually in one of the fallopian tubes.

 There is also a risk that if you take emergency contraception and it fails to work, any subsequent pregnancy could be an ectopic pregnancy.

 Other risk factors

 Other potential risk factors for an ectopic pregnancy include:

 Diagnosing ectopic pregnancy

-It's difficult to diagnose an ectopic pregnancy from the symptoms alone, as they can be similar to other conditions.
+It can be difficult to diagnose an ectopic pregnancy from the symptoms alone, as they can be similar to other conditions.

 Your GP may examine you and offer a pregnancy test.
-If you have the symptoms of an ectopic pregnancy and a positive pregnancy test, you may be referred to a an early pregnancy assessment service for further testing.
+If you have the symptoms of an ectopic pregnancy and a positive pregnancy test, you may be referred to an early pregnancy assessment service for further testing.

-Some of these tests are outlined below.
+Some of the tests you may have are outlined below.

 An ectopic pregnancy is usually diagnosed by carrying out a transvaginal ultrasound scan.

 This involves inserting a small probe?into your vagina.
 The probe is so small that it is easy to insert and you won't need a local anaesthetic.
 The probe emits sound waves that bounce back to create a close-up image of your reproductive system on a monitor.